d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ## Summary

-* Residual blocks allow for a parametrization relative to the identity function $f(\mathbf{x}) = \mathbf{x}$.
+* Nested function classes are desirable.
+Learning an additional layer in deep neural networks as an identity function (though this is an extreme case) should be made easy.
-* Adding residual blocks increases the function complexity in a well-defined manner.
+* The residual mapping can learn the identity function more easily, such as pushing parameters in the weight layer to zero.
-* We can train an effective deep neural network by having residual blocks pass through cross-layer data channels.
+* We can train an effective deep neural network by having residual blocks.
+Inputs can forward propagate faster through the residual connections across layers.
 * ResNet had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.

 ## Exercises

+1. What are the major differences between the Inception block in :numref:`fig_inception` and the residual block?
+After removing some paths in the Inception block, how are they related to each other?
-1. Refer to Table 1 in the :cite:`He.Zhang.Ren.ea.2016` to
-   implement different variants.
+1. Refer to Table 1 in the ResNet paper :cite:`He.Zhang.Ren.ea.2016` to implement different variants.
 1. For deeper networks, ResNet introduces a "bottleneck" architecture to reduce model complexity.
 Try to implement it.
-1. In subsequent versions of ResNet, the author changed the "convolution, batch normalization, and activation" architecture to the "batch normalization, activation, and convolution" architecture.
+1. In subsequent versions of ResNet, the authors changed the "convolution, batch normalization, and activation" structure to the "batch normalization, activation, and convolution" structure.
 Make this improvement yourself.
 See Figure 1 in :cite:`He.Zhang.Ren.ea.2016*1` for details.
-1. Prove that if $\mathbf{x}$ is generated by a ReLU, the ResNet block does indeed include the identity function.
 1. Why cannot we just increase the complexity of functions without bound, even if the function classes are nested?

 :begin_tab:`mxnet`